m-kupiec/compendium-javascript/README.md

 `class` creates a function:
 - the function name is taken from the class name
-- the function code is taken from `contructor` method
+- the function code is taken from the `constructor` method
-- the function stores class methods in `prototype`
+- the function stores class methods in the `prototype`

 ```js
 class Cl {